knownbymanoj/Cognizant_Internship/README.md

-# Cognizant-Artificial-Intelligence-
-Artificial Intelligence Virtual Project
+# Artificial Intelligence Virtual Project

 Problem Statement -
   Gala Groceries is a technology-led grocery store chain based in the USA.
 They rely heavily on new technologies, such as IoT to give them a competitive edge over other grocery stores.